ssoni999/calhacks/README.md

-# RecruitAI - Streamlined Hiring Platform
+# HireIQ - Streamlined Hiring Platform

 Transform the recruiting funnel from resumes to hires with AI-powered insights and real-time recruiter KPIs.